 You will still be taxed on the dividends if you take profits out of the company (which we'll come to later), but there’s flexibility: you can time your dividend payouts for maximum tax-efficiency, or distribute them to family members who are only basic rate taxpayers – or just leave the profits rolling up within the company to buy the next property.

 Mortgage interest is no longer an allowable expense for individual property investors (they can just claim a basic rate allowance instead) – but it is still allowable for companies that hold property.

 (The change was phased in between 2017 and 2020, and you can read all the details here.)

 The post I've linked to goes into how it all works, but the upshot is that if you pay tax at the higher rate and you use mortgages to buy property, your tax bill will be higher if you own property in your own name rather than in a company.

 Property held within a company gives more options when it comes to planning for Inheritance Tax.
 It's all far beyond my pay grade (and you should take advice from a specialist tax advisor if passing properties on forms an important part of your plans), but you can make use of trust structures, different types of shares, and all kinds of clever methods that you wouldn't otherwise have access to.

 So if there’s an income tax advantage, a mortgage treatment advantage and potentially an Inheritance Tax advantage, why wouldn’t you invest through a limited company?

 Because of course, there are downsides too…

-Why not invest through a limited company?
+Why not invest in property through a limited company?

-1. Mortgage availability
+1. Mortgage rates